 What can help you prioritize is feedback from customers and website visitors?
 Let’s take a look at how to build a better product roadmap

 Product teams often make a simple mistake – make decisions based on a few answers and not take into account all answers they don’t receive reasons too.
-In fact, we all tend to make this mistake (read ‘Thinking, Fast and Slow’ by Daniel Kahneman if you don’t believe me).
+In fact, we all tend to make this mistake.

 It means that the product team can push a certain decision considering product development because a few customers talked to the support team about it.
 Sounds to be a reasonable choice so where’s the mistake?
 In not listening to all the other existing and potential customers.